Willemien OttenUniversity of Chicago Divinity School

 Bernard McGinn is the Naomi Shenstone Donnelley Professor Emeritus of Historical Theology and of the History of Christianity in the Divinity School and the Committees on Medieval Studies and on General Studies at the University of Chicago.
 He has written extensively about the history of apocalyptic thought, spirituality, and mysticism.
 McGinn's many books include Antichrist: Two Thousand Years of the Human Fascination with Evil, The Presence of God, a multivolume history of Western Christian mysticism, and most recently Thomas Aquinas’s Summa theologiae: A Biography.

 Aaron Canty is Professor of Religious Studies at Saint Xavier University.
 His current research focuses on the development of medieval Christology, eschatology, and scriptural exegesis.
-He is author of Light and Glory: The Transfiguration of Christ in Early Franciscan and Dominican Theology (Catholic University of America Press, 2011) and an edition of excerpts from John of La Rochelle’s commentaries on the Synoptic Gospels (in Archivum Franciscanum Historicum).
-He is currently working on a study of scholastic eschatology.
+He is author of Light and Glory: The Transfiguration of Christ in Early Franciscan and Dominican Theology (Catholic University of America Press, 2011), A Companion to Job in the Middle Ages, eds.
+Franklin T. Harkins and Aaron Canty (Leiden: Brill, 2017), and an edition of excerpts from John of La Rochelle’s commentaries on the Synoptic Gospels (in Archivum Franciscanum Historicum).

 Robert Porwoll is a PhD student in the History of Christianity at the University of Chicago Divinity School.
 He holds a BA from Wheaton College and an MA from Saint Louis University.
 His dissertation, "Parisian Pedagogies: The Educational Debates between Abelard, Hugh of St. Victor, Peter Lombard, and John of Salisbury," examines how these pre-university, proto-scholastic teachers articulated seminal pedagogical paths that exerted great influence on later thinkers, within and without the university.
 He is currently a Junior Fellow at the Martin Marty Center for the Public Understanding of Religion.